ADA Compliant Housing (Americans with Disabilities Act)

 Disabilities are as unique as the people who experience them.
 Here are few of the common adjustments our team integrates when creating an ADA compliant home:

 - One-Floor Plans: For much of the disabled population, steps aren’t practical, keep you from living the way you want and can be hazardous.
-We can build a single-level home for you to minimize the need for steps or avoid them all together.
+We can build a single-level home for you to minimize the need for steps or avoid them altogether.

 - Wider Doorways: Imagine a home where you can’t even get your wheelchair through the doorway.
 That’s why we create doorways that are three feet in width so you can easily move around in your home.